Estimated reading time: 12 minutes

-However, your child may also feel left out compared to their more affluent friends.
+However, your child may feel left out compared to their more affluent friends.

 Money Talks Are Important Parenting Steps

-Parents may go through a period where their kids think they are a failure for not having a better job or that they aren’t trying hard enough.
+Parents may go through a period where their kids think they are a failure for not having a better job or aren’t trying hard enough.